Invasive staph infections

 A staph infection occurs when the staphylococcus bacteria gets inside the body.

-A staph infection in your lungs can cause pneumonia.
+A staph infection in the lungs can cause pneumonia.
 You may have pneumonia if you have:

 - difficulty breathing

 Septic arthritis occurs when staphylococcal bacteria infect a joint.
 It is more common in people with a low immune system.

 You may have septic arthritis if you are experiencing:

 - red and tender skin around the joint